-The ‘Geocachers’ Code’ is a voluntary code describing how geocachers in general should behave.
+The 'Geocachers' Code' is a voluntary code describing how geocachers in general should behave.
 It's designed to introduce new players to the ethos of the geocaching community and to guide experienced players in questionable situations.
-The code is independent of geocaching.com, Groundspeak and GAGB.
+The code is independent of the GAGB and the geocache listing sites.

 When placing or seeking geocaches, I will:

 - Like any outdoor activity, geocaching involves some inherent risk and many geocachers enjoy manageable risks.
 Minimize inordinate risks.

 - When creating a geocache, describe any hidden dangers and, if possible, arrange the hunt to minimize these dangers.

 - When seeking a geocache, know your limitations and be aware of your surroundings.
 Don't attempt anything beyond your abilities.

 - A geocache you own, or one you're trading out of, could be found by children or even a prisoner work crew – consider the location of the geocache and those likely to find it when deciding what to leave as a trade item.